roots/bud/packages/@roots/bud-typings/README.md

 ## Overview

-This package contains typescript deifnitions for the core Framework packages.
+This package contains typings for the core Framework packages.

 ## Details

-These types are included separately to allow framework packages and the core framework to reference types bi-directionally without producing cyclical dependency issues.
+This package is not currently used by the framework (since v4.0.0).

+You can import types from the packages directly.
+Core interfaces are exported from `@roots/bud-framework`.

 ## Contributing